-You’ve probably seen the term PageSpeed before — maybe in a pitch from a web developer, maybe from a report your current agency sent you.
-It sounds like a technical metric.
-Something for developers to worry about.
+You’ve probably seen the term PageSpeed before.
+Maybe in a pitch from a web developer.
+Maybe buried in a report your current agency sent over.
+It sounds like a developer thing.
+Something technical, something you shouldn’t have to think about.

 What Google PageSpeed Insights Actually Measures

-Google’s PageSpeed Insights tool doesn’t just measure how fast a page loads.
-It measures Core Web Vitals — a set of real-world performance metrics that reflect the experience a visitor actually has on your page.
+Google’s PageSpeed Insights tool doesn’t just clock how fast a page loads.
+It measures Core Web Vitals, a set of real-world performance metrics that reflect what a visitor actually experiences on your page.

 Largest Contentful Paint (LCP)

-LCP measures how long it takes for the largest visible element on the page — usually a hero image or headline — to fully render.
-Google’s threshold for a “good” LCP is under 2.5 seconds.
-A slow LCP means visitors are staring at a half-loaded page while your competitor’s site is already fully rendered.
+LCP tracks how long it takes for the biggest visible element on the page (usually a hero image or headline) to fully render.
+Google wants this under 2.5 seconds.
+Anything slower and your visitors are staring at a half-loaded page while your competitor’s site is already done.

 Interaction to Next Paint (INP)